srid/neuron-template/README.md

 - Give your new repository a name, say `mynotes`
 - Select "*Include all branches*" ([necessary to get the site to publish](https://stackoverflow.com/a/47368231/55246))
 - Click "Create repository from template"
+  - Note: if you are on the free GitHub plan, your repository should be public for GitHub to publish it.

 GitHub will now build the site, which will become available at `https://<yourgithubusername>.github.io/mynotes/`.